wui-hong/tp/docs/DeveloperGuide.md

 Key points to note:

-- `UniquePersonList::setPerson` updates the `Person` object in the list
+- `UniquePersonList::setPerson` updates the `Person` object in the list.
-- `UniqueTransactionList::setPerson` changes the `Name` fields of all `Transaction` objects in the list that involve the person to be edited
+- `UniqueTransactionList::setPerson` changes the `Name` fields of all `Transaction` objects in the list that involve the person to be edited to the new name.
-- `SpendNSplit::syncNames` ensures the consistency of the casing of all `Name` fields in the model after the command
+- `SpendNSplit::syncNames` ensures the consistency of the casing of all `Name` fields in the model after the command.
-- `SpendNSplit::sortPersons` ensures the consistency of the ordering of all `Person` objects in the model after the command
+- `SpendNSplit::sortPersons` ensures the consistency of the ordering of all `Person` objects in the model after the command.

 The overall flow of the `editPerson` command is as follows: